ximlel/ximlel.github.io/source/en/about/index.md

 ## Work Experience:

+* 2019-07 to 2023-12, China University of Geosciences, Beijing, School of Science, Mathematics Teaching and Research Group, Lecturer
-* 2019-07 to Now, China University of Geosciences, Beijing, School of Science
+* 2024-01 to Now, China University of Geosciences, Beijing, School of Science, Mathematics Teaching and Research Group, Associate Professor
+* 2024-07 to 2025-01, University of Bath, England, Department of Physics, Astrophysics Group, Academic Visitor

 ## Teaching Situation: